A tropical surface

 LAGARTOS

-We are currently organizing the biweekly Latino-Americano Geometría Algebráica Real y Tropical Online Seminario (LAGARTOS).
-Please contact us if you are interested in participating.
+We organized the biweekly Latino-Americano Geometría Algebráica Real y Tropical Online Seminario (LAGARTOS).
 Lagartos is Spanish for lizards.

 Patchworking Online

-Construct your own real algebraic curve using this simple browser app ;)
+Conhstruct your personal real algebraic curve with this browser app.

 Book